rollthecloudinc/quell/README.md

 ## Platform

-Toolkit of modules alongside powerful content editor for realizing web experiences based on the above principles.
+Vast ecosystem of modules alongside powerful content editor for realizing web experiences based on the above principles.

 ## Demos